 Writing Blogs

 Blogs are used to showcase Advocacy’s outreach efforts.
-For most blogs, the goal is telling a relatable story that humanizes small businesses and the regulatory problems they face.
-Roughly 400 – 600 words discussing the business, their concerns and issues, and a resolution or a way Advocacy is working to address their concerns are key parameters for blog writing.
+For most blogs, the goal is to tell a relatable story that humanizes small businesses and the regulatory problems they face.
+Roughly 400-600 words discussing their business, their concerns and issues, and a resolution or a way Advocacy is working to address their concerns are key parameters for blog writing.

 When writing, think of your audience.
 Shorter sentences without complicated terms are easier for general audiences to follow.
 While the sentences should be easy to comprehend, high-level information is still a primary focus for the blogs.